 Current Role: VP of Growth at Prolific Interactive

 Location: Brooklyn, NY

-This is the a post in our Modern Product Partners series in which we interview prominent product and growth leaders from today’s forward-thinking digital agencies.
+This is a post in our Modern Product Partners series in which we interview prominent product and growth leaders from today’s forward-thinking digital agencies.
 We’ll draw from their ideas and experiences to learn about modern practices for building successful digital products.

 What’s your role at Prolific and how did you end up there?

 I’m VP of Growth at Prolific Interactive and I’ve been here for about five years.

 Prolific is loosely structured into three different units.
 There is Product, which is our bread and butter and what we have been doing the longest.
 We build mobile apps for brands.

 There is Consulting, where I spent my first three years at Prolific.
 In Consulting we help brands develop their mobile product strategy and figure out how to approach mobile, what to build, and why.